Cyclid/Cyclid-docs/docs/jobs/overview.rst

 the order to run them in.
 It can also tell Cyclid what to do when a Stage succeeds, or fails.

-See :ref:`Sequences` for more information on how to define the job pipeline in your Cyclid job.
+See :ref:`Sequences <sequence-info>` for more information on how to define the job pipeline in your Cyclid job.

 .. _environment: